Wednesday, January 8, 2014

 Saturday, July 13, 2013

 The following post is of my trip to Pearl, Colorado.
 Tehani drove me in her car as she was leaving Keokuk, Iowa where she was attending school and is moving to S.L.C. to live with Isabella and family to earn money for her mission.
 We sooooooo enjoyed our road trip together.
 I really love road trips.
 The weather was perfect.
 We got to Pearl at Noon and Kapua them were not there so we just fooled around, read, I fell asleep on the hammock an got big time sunburned. whew....forgot about 8,400 feet elevation. whew.
-Here are pictures of this occasion.
-11 of the 14 children came and we reburied my mother in a proper grave in the old graveyard in Walden, Colorado where her Aunt Clare and great grandfather, Cooke Rhea are buried.
+11 of the 14 children came and we reburied my mother in a proper grave in Colorado.

 Sunday, January 20, 2013